 It’s vital for rehab facilities to offer dual diagnosis therapy.
 This therapy addresses the issue of mental health and its impact on the development of addiction.
 Through dual diagnosis therapy, those who struggle with mental health issues such as bipolar disorder, depression, anxiety or schizophrenia receive the necessary treatment.
 This treatment coincides with addiction treatment, which works to create a comprehensive approach to recovery and ongoing sobriety.

 In many ways, behavioral therapy is the bedrock of addiction therapy.
-Also known as talk therapy, behavioral therapy options include cognitive behavioral therapy, group therapy, and family therapy.
+Also known as talk therapy, behavioral therapy options include:

 CBT, or cognitive behavioral therapy, helps patients take a direct, hands-on approach to solving their problems.
 It seeks to help patients better understand the difference between thoughts and feelings, and it may encourage positive habits and behaviors.
 CBT can eliminate or reduce the negative thoughts that slow down and block recovery.